qbicsoftware/sample-tracking-update-portlet/README.md

 ### Select Samples

 The sample-tracking-update-portlet currently offers two methods for adding the samples to update.
-This can be achieved by either uploading a *.csv file containing the sample identifiers in the first column or by providing sample identifiers directly.
+This can be achieved by either uploading a `*.csv` file containing the sample identifiers in the first column or by providing them directly.
 Details for both methods are outlined below.

 #### Select Sample By ID